RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 |[...]                   |[...]                                      | [ ]              |[...]                            |[...]                                         |

 #### Identify External Solutions list
+> **NOTE:** If your team/audience is inexperienced, give them this task as a task to do/prep before the session; when doing this live, people get nervous because many people will believe it is a competition to find the "best" solution.
+Removing this pressure results in better outcomes.

 | **Project**            | **Description**                           | **Likes**                            | **Dislikes**                            | **Useful to your new project**               |
 |------------------------|-------------------------------------------|--------------------------------------|-----------------------------------------|----------------------------------------------|